mendhak/Airflow-MS-Teams-Operator/README.md

 Then open http://localhost:8080 with airflow:airflow

-To troubleshoot the requests going out, use the httpecho container:
+To troubleshoot the requests going out, use the included httpecho container.
+In Airflow connections, create an HTTP Connection to http://httpecho:8081.

 ```
-docker compose up -f docker-compose.httpecho.yml
+docker compose logs -f httpecho
 ```

-In Airflow connections, create a request to http://httpecho:8081

 ## Contribute